lautarodragan/jolteon/README.md

   - Thread hygiene: all threads joined on exit - no thread is brute-force-killed by the OS on process exit.
   - Minimal use of `unwrap`.
 Only true bugs in the application should crash Jolteon.
 Any external source of indeterminism should be handled accordingly.
-- A clock on the top bar.
-Can be turned off via configuration.
-- Configurable key bindings
-  - See [actions.ini](assets/actions.ini) — the default key bindings.
-  - Or run `jolteon print-default-key-bindings`.
-  - Can also `jolteon print-default-key-bindings > ~/.config/jolteon/actions.ini` to get started.
-  - The Help screen has a bit of info on this, too, but the UX will improve in the future, like support to change the key bindings inside the application.

 ### Upcoming